Eastern Front (World War I): End of war

-With the end of major combat on the Eastern Front, the Germans were able to transfer substantial forces to the west in order to mount an offensive in France in the spring of 1918.
+With the Treaty of Brest-Litovsk on 3 March 1918, Soviet Russia formally exited the war, conceding vast territories to the Central Powers; including Ukraine, Poland, the Baltic states, and parts of Belarus.
+This treaty removed the Eastern Front as an active war zone, freeing up German and Austro-Hungarian forces.
+The Germans were then able to transfer substantial forces to the west in order to mount an offensive in France in the spring of 1918.

 This offensive on the Western Front failed to achieve a decisive breakthrough, and the arrival of more and more American units in Europe was sufficient to offset the German advantage.
 Even after the Russian collapse, about a million German soldiers remained tied up in the east until the end of the war, attempting to run a short-lived addition to the German Empire in Europe.

 In the end, the Central Powers had to relinquish all of their captured lands on the eastern front, with Germany even being forced to cede territory they held before the war, under various treaties (such as the Treaty of Versailles) signed after the Armistice of 11 November 1918.
 Although the western Allied Powers victory led to the Central Powers being forced to cancel the treaty signed with Russia, the victors were at the time intervening in the Russian Civil War, causing bad relations between Russia and the Allied Powers.

-For Versailles Peace Brest Peace was canceled, as well as reserved the rights of Russia to demand reparations.

 New conflicts

-After the central powers capitulated, the countries in the east took advantage of the situation: Soviet Russia immediately cancelled the peace treaty and launched an offensive against the Baltic States, Belarus and Ukraine.
-Romania formally rejoined the war a day before its end in the West, soon followed by conflict with newly independent Hungary.
+After the central powers capitulated to the western Allied Powers, the countries in the east took advantage of the situation.
+Soviet Russia immediately cancelled the peace treaty and launched an offensive against the Baltic States, triggering the Baltic War of Liberation: Estonia, Latvia, and Lithuania resisted Bolshevik forces, eventually securing their independence.
+In Estonia, this struggle turned into the Estonian War of Independence, lasting until 1920 and culminating in the 1920 Treaty of Tartu, in which Soviet Russia recognized Estonia’s sovereignty.

+The Polish-Soviet War was fought over contested borderlands in Ukraine and Belarus.
+The war ended with the Treaty of Riga in March 1921, which established a border in favor of Poland, incorporating large areas with Ukrainian and Belarusian populations into the Polish state.

+Shortly before the Polish-Soviet War was that of the Polish–Czechoslovak War, also known as the Seven-Day War for its short duration.
+It was fought over the region of Cieszyn Silesia, and ended with a Czechoslovak favored ceasefire, with the extension of their land to Teschen Silesia.

+The Hungarian-Romanian War was fought between Hungary and Romania from 13 November 1918 to 3 August 1919 which was won by Romania.
+Romania gained significant territory and its territory increased from about 150,000 square kilometres to almost 300,000 square kilometres after gaining Transylvania, parts of Banat, Bukovina and Bessarabia which were achieved by the Treaty of Trianon in June 1920.